 The yellow Condesa Rose was a gift to Queen Sophia of Spain during a Presidential visit in late June 1980.

-America’s official wedding gift to Prince Charles and Lady Diana Spencer in 1981 was the Eskimo Mother shown previously.
+America’s official wedding gift to Prince Charles and Lady Diana Spencer in 1981 was the Eskimo Mother ‘Alea’ shown in the Ford section above.

 Pope John Paul’s final visit to the USA took place in 1979.
 Although I could find no record of a Cybis being given to him by President Carter, the Pope did receive three of them from other official sources.